 They found that the main drivers explaining the decline in young-adult sexual activity were less drinking (i.e. a reduction in overall alcohol consumption) and a drop in the formation of romantic relationships (which included marriages as well as informal, dating relationships).

 Specifically, they found that a drop in marriages, living-together situations, and relationships explained 34% of the decline.
 Likewise, less drinking explained about one‐quarter of the decline.
 The increase in computer gaming also explained roughly a quarter of the drop.
 Lower earnings accounted for 17%.
 And the increase in young people’s likelihood to live with their parents accounted for about 10%.

 Using an alternative regression model, the researchers even found that the decline in alcohol consumption explained the largest portion of the decline in sexual activity.
 This was followed closely by the trend in romantic relationships.
 In this model, each of these explained about 40% of the net trend in sexual activity.
 This model also showed that the increase in computer gaming explained about 30% of the decline, and the drop in earnings about 18%.

 The decline in alcohol use among younger people is a long-term trend.
 A recent study found that from 2002 to 2018, the number of U.S. college students who did not drink at all rose from 20% to 28%.

 Don’t blame the Internet

 Several other possible explanations turned out to have very little effect on the overall drop in sexual activity.
-These included psychological distress, changes in household structure, marijuana use, TV watching, or an increase in student debt.
+These included psychological distress, changes in household structure, TV watching, or an increase in student debt.